 Landslides are the final and most visible manifestation of a previous destructive process, when the Mekong Delta fell into a state of alluvial starvation.

 “In a large river basin like the Mekong, everything is interconnected.
-Losses in one sector can ripple across many others,” said Marc Goichot, WWF Asia-Pacific Freshwater Programme Manager.
+Losses in one sector can ripple across many other sectors,” said Marc Goichot, Freshwater Programme Manager for WWF Asia-Pacific.

 According to this expert, all economic sectors are partly dependent on the river.
 Deepening of riverbeds affects agriculture, fisheries, water quality and infrastructure.
 Reduced alluvium, or sand and gravel, also causes riverbank erosion, leading to land loss, house collapses and infrastructure collapse.

-The 2020 and 2022 annual reports on the Mekong Delta by VCCI Can Tho and the Fulbright School of Public Policy and Management indicate that in the three decades since Doi Moi, the economic role of the Mekong Delta compared to the whole country is gradually decreasing, the lowest among the four key economic regions.
+The 2020 and 2022 annual reports on the Mekong Delta by VCCI Can Tho and the Fulbright School of Public Policy and Management indicate that, three decades since Doi Moi, the economic role of the Mekong Delta compared to the whole country is gradually decreasing, the lowest among the four key economic regions.

 Looking back to 1990, Ho Chi Minh City’s gross domestic product (GDP) was only two-thirds of the Mekong Delta’s.
 Two decades later, this ratio has reversed, despite the delta’s population being nearly double that of Ho Chi Minh City and its rich resources.

-Dr. Vu Thanh Tu Anh, Head of the research team, commented that while the internal economic strength is difficult, investment resources in this land are also very modest.
-The Mekong Delta is the region attracting the least foreign investment in the country.
-Public investment resources have also "forgotten" the Mekong Delta for many years, especially in the construction of transport infrastructure.
-As a result, intra-regional roads, as well as inter-regional connections, are very weak, thus not attractive to investors.
+Dr. Vu Thanh Tu Anh, head of the research team, noted that while the region faces economic difficulties, investment resources are also very modest.
+The Mekong Delta is the region with the lowest foreign investment attraction in the country.
+Public investment resources have also been neglected in the Mekong Delta for many years, especially in the construction of transportation infrastructure.
+As a result, intra-regional road networks, as well as inter-regional connectivity, are very weak, thus making it unattractive to investors.

 Struggling to adapt to natural disasters, without motivation from external capital sources, businesses are facing even more difficulties.
 The business density in the Mekong Delta in 2021 was only 3.53 businesses per 1,000 working-age people, while the national average was 8.32 businesses.

-“The only way for people and businesses to adapt to climate change and natural disasters is to address the core issues that are causing the delta’s declining resilience,” said Goichot, emphasizing the importance of river and coastal sand as a protective layer against water and climate hazards.
+"The only way for people and businesses to adapt to climate change and natural disasters is to address the core issue causing the delta's decline in resilience," said Goichot, emphasizing the importance of sand in rivers and coastlines as a protective shield for the delta against water and climate hazards.

 However, how to adapt is still a question for Mr. Vinh, owner of Hoa Binh Food Processing Enterprise (An Giang).

-More than three months after the landslide, the company is still in a dilemma.
-The river continues to erode the bank, but he cannot build the embankment because the flood season is approaching and must wait until the dry season - next year.
-Relocating the factory is also impossible because most of the equipment is bulky and cannot be moved by provincial roads because the bridge system cannot guarantee the load.
-Meanwhile, the river wharf is eroding, so ships cannot enter.
+More than three months have passed since the landslide, and the business remains in a dilemma.
+The river continues to erode the banks, but the owner cannot construct an embankment because the flood season is approaching and they will have to wait until the dry season – the following year.
+Relocating the factory is also impossible as most of the equipment is bulky and cannot be moved via the provincial road because the bridge system cannot withstand the load.
+Meanwhile, the riverbank is eroding, preventing ships from entering.

 "We can only wait and hope the river calms down," said the director of Hoa Binh Enterprise.